Wandalen/wTesting/doc/version.eng/concept/TestRoutine.md

 # Test routine

 A test routine is a routine (function, method) designed to test some aspect of a test object.
-The test routine is performed sequentially and contains test checks and a test case.
+The test suite includes test routines, each of which runs independently of each other.
+Instructions of test routines are performed sequentially and include test checks that can be combined into test cases and can have a description.

 The division of a test suite on the test routines should be made taking into account that the routine stops its performance at the first thrown mistake.